sinerule-c/spotify_streaming_analysis/README.md

 | Frost Nova | 862 | 104088727 | 120752.58 |
 | The Dawns | 750 | 99573871 | 132765.16 |

-*Knot Hart has the most number of tracks.
+**Knot Hart has the most number of tracks.
 This could one of the reasons why he is the most streamed artist.
-Could also see the correlation between highest stream and track counts.*
+Could also see the correlation between highest stream and track counts.**

 <br>
+:

-### Second analysis:
+### 2. Second analysis:
 ```
 SELECT
 	track_name,